kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 Number B gets divided by 6^L where L is the magnitude of its most significant digit (including leading zeros) then gets added to number A. If either number is unspecified then that number is assumed to be 0.

-This is roughly equivalent to number A followed by a dozenal point followed by number B.
+This is roughly equivalent to number A followed by a senary point followed by number B.

 Leading zeros must not be dropped as they are part of the number (uwashen is 0000 not 0).